[For I know the plans I have for You]

 Lately, I keep making the same mistake.
 I keep saying that I will do something– whatever that may be–forgetting that it’s God who’s in control, not me.
 What I should be saying, as Scripture says, is that if the Lord allows it, I will do such and such.

 “Instead, you ought to say, “If it is the Lord’s will, we will live and do this or that.”

-We’ve learned all to well, to stifle God’s voice, and we can even harden our hearts when we don’t understand.
+We can stifle God’s voice, or harden our hearts when we don’t understand.
 We are a very stubborn bunch.
-Just like the Isrealites, we don’t always listen too well.
+Just as the Isrealites did, we don’t always listen too well.

 The lyrics to the last song I posted (Winter Snow) refers to Jesus like this:

 Falling from the sky in the night

 To the earth below.